-- 4.279 The base date for the Plan is April 2015. - 4.280 The table below identifies the components of land supply. - 4.281 The Authority has relied on the Joint Housing Land Availability Study 2016 regarding the likelihood of sites of 5 or more dwellings coming forward in the period 2016 to 2021.
-The supply comprises of sites with outline or full planning permission, sites with a resolution to grant planning permission subject to the signing of a section 106 agreement and sites allocated for housing in the adopted local development plan, categorised as prescribed in Technical Advice Note 1.
-This study influences the figures provided in the table below.
-In the table: - A: sets out total completions for small and large sites between April 2015 and April 2016. - B: A figure is not included for under construction. - C: Units with planning permission 1st April 2016: The figure provides a figure for planning permissions as at 1st April 2016.
-The figure is discounted to take account of the likelihood that all sites will not be delivered.
+- 4.279 The base date for the Plan is April 2015. - 4.280 The table below identifies the components of land supply. - 4.281 The Authority has relied on the Joint Housing Land Availability Study ♣2016 2019♣-regarding the likelihood of sites of 5 or more dwellings coming forward in the period ♣2016 2019 to 2021.
+2024. ♣ ♣The supply comprises of sites with outline or full planning permission, sites with a resolution to grant planning permission subject to the signing of a section 106 agreement and sites allocated for housing in the adopted local development plan, categorised as prescribed in Technical Advice Note 1.
+453-♣This study influences the figures provided in the table below.
+In the table: - A: sets out total completions for small and large sites between April 2015 and April 2016. ♣2019 ♣. - B: A figure is not included for under construction. - C: Units with planning permission 1st April 2016: ♣2019♣: ▶ The figure provides a figure for planning permissions as at 1st April 2016.
+The figure is discounted to take account of reflects the likelihood that all sites will and with planning permission may not be delivered.
 This relates primarily to issues known regarding some larger sites with permission (sites of 5 or more units).
-The overall result is a discount of 25%.
-See Appendix 2 of the Housing Background Paper for more information. - D: The figures identify sites of 5 or more dwellings which are toned as allocations on the Proposals Map and are listed under Policy 48.
-30 Dwellings per hectare density is used unless there is more up to date information available such as an advanced preapplication or a planning permission in place post April 2016 or if the site has been assessed for the previous Local Development Plan and there is information on the estimated number of dwellings that are feasible on the site.
-Figures are estimates. - E: large windfall sites (5 or more unit sites): Reflects the completion rate on five or more unit windfall sites between 2007 and 2016.
-The figures have been reduced by 40% for Tenby to reflect reduced opportunities over time as explained above under 'Past Delivery Rates'.
+The overall result is a discount of 25%.-See Appendix 2 of the Housing Background Paper for more information. on expectations from individual sites ◀ ♣These sites are listed in Policy 48 and shown on the Proposals Map.♣ - D: The figures identify sites of 5 or more dwellings which are toned as allocations on the Proposals Map and are listed under Policy 48. ► Sites with the benefit of planning permission as at 1st April ◆2019◆ are included in Row C. 30 Dwellings per hectare density is used unless there is more up to date information available such as an advanced pre-application or a planning permission in place post April 2016 or if the site has been

-&lt;sup>153 Technical Advice Note 1 Housing Land Availability 2015
+153-Technical Advice Note Housing Land Availability 2015